omeka/classic-enduser/docs/GettingStarted/Feature_List.md

 **Standards-based metadata and web design**

 - Every item, file, and collection contains fields for unqualified Dublin Core elements.
 Dublin Core is an internationally-recognized and widely-adopted schema.
+You can expand it with Dublin Core Extended, use PBCore or VRA Core instead, fill in fields with controlled vocabularies such as Library of Congress Suggest, and make your metadata machine-readable with the Resource Meta or OAI-PMH Repository plugins.
 - Omeka Classic comes packaged with design themes that follow best practices in accessible web design, are section 508 compliant, have ARIA roles for screen readers, and are responsive to different screen sizes for ease of reading on tablets and mobile phones.

 **Customizable web design**